-The electrical safety certificate which can only be issued by a registered electrician is now mandatory for home owners and landlords who have any new electrical work carried out and includes switches, sockets, fuse boxes and any new or altered wiring circuits.
+The electrical safety certificate which can only be issued by an electrician who is registered for electrical inspections, is now mandatory for home owners and landlords who have any new electrical work carried out and includes switches, sockets, fuse boxes and any new or altered wiring circuits.

 An electrical safety certificate is a declarative document that an installation is safe to have in use from the moment that it was put into service.
 It can only be issued by a registered electrician.
 The law made it mandatory for home owners to acquire safety certificates due to reports of a series of cases of fires that were found to have started due to irresponsible electrical installations.
 The safety of tenants in a residential building became the responsibility of the landlord.